immcantation/alakazam/docs/topics/readIgphyml.md

 Object attributes:

-+ `param`:     Dataframe of parameter estimates for each clonal lineage.
++ `param`:     Data.frame of parameter estimates for each clonal lineage.
 Columns include: `CLONE`, which is the clone id; `NSEQ`, the total number of sequences in the lineage; `NSITE`, the number of codon sites;